 100% Private

-Your data never leaves your Mac:
+Your data never leaves your device:

 • All AI processing happens locally